untu/comedy/README.md

 ## Breaking Changes in v 2.0

-Comedy 2.0 brings a couple of breaking changes to it's interface.
-These changes are described below.
+Comedy 2.0 brings a breaking change to it's interface.
+This change is described below.

 ### No external actor child creation